webstorm-tech/workflows/README.md

 # Webstorm Technologies Workflows
 This repository contains reusable GitHub workflows to help abstract common actions performed by various applications and/or workloads.

-## Build .NET Web Apps Workflow
+## Build .NET Apps Workflow
 This workflow builds, tests, and publishes artifacts for .NET applications.
 You specify the version of .NET (which has to be a value supported by the `actions/setup-dotnet` action) and it will execute the install.
 Once .NET is setup, it will perform `dotnet build` using `semVer` as the value for the `/p:Version` and `Release` for `--configuration` flags.
-After a successful build, it will perform `dotnet test` on the specified unit test project.
+After a successful build and a value has been specified for both `unitTestProjectFile` and `unitTestProjectFile`, it will perform `dotnet test` on the specified unit test project.
-Code coverage will be collected in `opencover` format and submitted to Codecov.
+Code coverage will be collected in `opencover` format and submitted to Codecov if specified too.
 Next, the workflow will peform a `dotnet publish` on the specified web project.
 It will then upload the published artifacts to GitHub using the specified name.
 Lastly, the code coverage is published as an artifact to GitHub as well.